MicrosoftDocs/power-automate-docs/articles/mobile/manage-cloud-flows.md

 ---
 # Manage cloud flows

 Power Automate mobile allows you to view the flows you've created.
 This includes non-solution and solution-aware flows.
+You can also view details of each individual flow,

 ## View a list of your cloud flows